prometheus/docs/content/docs/operating/security.md

 As with any complex system, it is near certain that bugs will be found, some of them security-relevant.
 If you find a _security bug_ please report it privately to the maintainers listed in the MAINTAINERS of the relevant repository and CC prometheus-team@googlegroups.com.

+Special note for security scanner users, please be careful with the report it is given.
+Most of the time the issues raised don't apply to the tool scanned.
+It is specially true regarding the vulnerabilities detected in the dependencies (Go or npm).
+In this particular case we will kindly ask you to explain how it can affect the tool scanned.

 We will fix the issue as soon as possible and coordinate a release date with you.
 You will be able to choose if you want public acknowledgement of your effort and if you want to be mentioned by name.

 Prometheus is maintained by volunteers, not by a company.
 Therefore, fixing